tanirsahoo/Software_projects/README.md

-# online Medicine Store Management System
+# Online Medicine Store Management System
 This repository contains code for a software dealing with online medicine store management. one can come and set up a store, book doctor's appointment and buy medicines using this web application.

 # Repository creator